SmolPatches/Senior-Capstone/README.md

 ```

-**Get the changes that are affecting servers which are hosting apps based on a changes date range**
+**3.6.7 Get the changes that are affecting servers which are hosting apps based on a changes date range**
 ```cypher
 MATCH (a:Application)-[HOSTS_APP]->(s:Server)
 match (s)-[AFFECTS_SERVER]-(c:Change)